amscad/laptop/README.md

-# Laptop development setup script
+# mac development setup script
-Sets up a newly imaged Mac for development, quickly using common tools/apps used at the Telegraph
+Sets up a new Mac for development, quickly using common tools/apps

 ## CAUTION

 WORK IN PROGRESS!!!!

-## Laptop
+## setup

-Laptop is a script to set up an macOS laptop/desktop for web and mobile development.
+"setup" is a script to set up an macOS laptop/desktop for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

-## Note
+## prerequisites
-* This script *must* be run under the developers account and *not* the TMG admin account as customisations are based on the developer "user" setup on the machine
+* This script *must* be run under the account of the "user" who will be using the machine, as customisations are based on the "user"

-* Developers requiring XCode must install XCode from the App store, which requires logging in to the App store
+* XCode must be installed XCode from the App store, before continuing.
+You will be prompted if it is not installed

+* Git needs to be installed

 ## Attribution and thanks
 The ideas are borrowed from the following sources -